rychrr/portofolio_page/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 - The porfolio webpage project displays the professional webpage to showcase;
-  - Professional accomplishments
+  - Richard's Professional accomplishments
-  - Tech Skills and Expertise
+  - His Tech Skills and Expertise
-  - Information about the professional
+  - Contact  information about Richard

 ### Set ups <a name ="setup"> </a>
 To get a local copy up and running, follow these steps.